mnaresh2012/equalHeight/README.md

 jQuery -
 We can achieve this functionality with native javascript as-well.
 But I did with jQuery.
 Because, Now a days everybody using jQuery.
 ###Usage and Example -
-To see an example take a look at my blogpost - [mnaresh2012.github.io](http://mnaresh2012.github.io/index.html)
+For more details, follow the link - [mnaresh2012.github.io](http://mnaresh2012.github.io/index.html)
 ```
 To initialze the plugin -
 $('#main ul').equalHeight();